ds2-lab/NotebookOS/setup/README.md

 Windows version: 10.0.19045.5011
 ```

+## Python

+The latest version of the `distributed-notebook` system was developed and tested using Python 3.12.6.
+We have also
+used Python 3.11.3, though there were some bugs in that release of Python that impacted `distributed-notebook`, and thus
+it is highly recommended that you use Python 3.12.6 with `distributed-notebook`.
+Using a version of Python > 3.12.6 may
+also work fine, but this has not been tested and confirmed to work.

 ## Hadoop Configuration

 The files in `hdfs_configuration` are provided to simplify the process of configuring Hadoop HDFS.
 While the provided